axibase/atsd/installation/aws-emr-s3.md

 ## Operational Advantages

-* Storage and compute layers can be scaled independently to address a variety of use cases, including **small cluster/large dataset** scenario.
+* Scale storage and compute layers independently to handle a variety of use cases, including the **small cluster/large dataset** scenario.
-* The number of region servers can be dynamically adjusted based on auto-scaling rules.
+* Dynamically adjust the number of region servers based on auto-scaling rules.
 * Simplified backup and recovery.
-* Reduced storage footprint (no need for 3-x data replication and additional disk space required for HFile compactions).
+* Reduced storage footprint.
+No need for `3-x` data replication and additional disk space required for HFile compactions.
 * Increased resilience based on AWS S3 reliability and durability.
 * Read-only cluster replicas.

-The minimum cluster size supported by this installation option is **two** EC2 instances one of which is shared by the HBase Master and ATSD.
+The minimum cluster size supported by this installation option is **two** EC2 instances, one of which is shared by the HBase Master and ATSD.

 ## Create S3 Bucket

-The S3 bucket must be created prior to installation.
-The bucket, named `atsd` in the example below, stores the `hbase-root` directory containing both metadata and HFiles.
+Create the S3 bucket prior to installation.
+The bucket, named `atsd` in the example below, stores the `hbase-root` directory and contains both metadata and HFiles.

 ```bash
 aws s3 mb s3://atsd
 ```

-The `hbase-root` directory is created if necessary when the cluster is started for the first time.
-The directory is _not deleted_ when the cluster is stopped.
+If necessary, the `hbase-root` directory is created by HBase when the cluster is started for the first time.
+The directory is **not deleted** when the cluster is stopped.

 Check the contents of the bucket prior to launching the cluster.